-A couple of unfortunate things happened last week when I least expected them and had I been a lesser man, I could have wallowed in self pity and lamented: “Why Me, Lord, Why Me!”.
+A series of unfortunate events happened last week when I least expected them and had I been a lesser man, I could have wallowed in self pity.

 What I did, rather was put my geek on and turn a sour situation into a quite satisfying weekend spent installing Cyanogenmod.
 How the smartphone in question found itself suspiciously damp is a story for another day and being an HTC One V, the battery is not removable meaning the tried and tested ‘dismantle and bury in rice hack’ couldn’t apply in this case.

 Here’s what happened to the HTC One V:

 - The phone got into contact with water for an indeterminate period of time.